Additional Research Opportunities

 Participating students will get $6,000 stipend, $600 travel allowance, $3,000 housing (estimated) and $24/day (estimated) food allowance PLUS research experiences, grad school preparation, networking/mentoring opportunities, and visits to state-of-the-art labs, security centers, and corporations.

 Research Experience for Undergraduates at UC Irvine: Research Focus: Internet of Things (IoT)

-Application Deadline: January 31, 2020.
+Application Deadline: Feb.
+1, 2021.
 This program is 8 weeks of hands-on research guided by faculty mentors and graduate students.
 Also included are guest speakers, lab tours, and field trips.
-Program provides a $4K stipend plus room and board, with travel allowance up to $600.
 Internet of Things (IoT) Research Domains: Computer Architecture and Design, Cyber-physical Systems, Embedded Systems, Human Computer Interaction, Transportation Systems, Artificial Intelligence and Machine Learning, Hydrologic System Modeling, Multimedia Computing Networks and Distributed Systems, and Intelligent Structure.
 Online application: http://sites.uci.edu/iotsity/applynow/.
-Contact Information: Dr. Sharnnia Artis, email@example.com
+Contact Information: Dr. Sharnnia Artis, firstname.lastname@example.org

 Roper Center for Public Opinion Research

 The Roper Center for Public Opinion Research offers the Andrew Kohut Fellowship Program in Public Opinion & Survey Research.
 This fellowship is open to both graduate and undergraduate Cornell students.
 The fellowship provides a $4,000 stipend for the summer, allowing the recipients to engage in their own original public opinion-focused research project using data from the Roper Center archives.
 More information is available and found on the Roper Center website.

 U.S. Army Research Laboratory Research Associateship Program (RAP)